offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 Services of type `LoadBalancer` are accessible from outside the cluster.
 When the `LoadBalancer` type is used, the cloud provider running the cluster assigns their version of a load balancer to route external HTTP requests to the Kubernetes ingress component.
 Ingress then determines what service that request should be routed to based on details within the HTTP parameters (e.g. Host).

 There is no built-in Kubernetes implementation of ingress.
 Kubernetes provides the interface but someone must provide the implementation, called an ingress controller, for the functionality to be there.
-The reason for this is that load balancers come in multiple forms: software load balancers, cloud provider load balancers, and hardware load balancers.
+This is because load balancers come in multiple forms: software load balancers, cloud provider load balancers, and hardware load balancers.
 When used directly, each has a unique way it needs to be configured, but the ingress implementation abstracts that out.

 ```yaml
 apiVersion: v1